caseyanderson/howtoSC3/session01/01-intro.md

 ## Functions

-Similar to most other programming language, Functions in SC are denoted by curly brackets.
+Functions in SC are denoted by curly brackets.
 Anything between `{ }` is a function.

 *For Example*